lararosekelley/brick-breaker/README.md

 ###What's New:

+* Cleaned up unneeded folders and files
+* Removed all console logging
 * Fixed music bug on Linux
 * Changed look and feel to emulate the OS it's running on
 * Various bug fixes